Connorrr/SimonTask/README.md

-# GoNoGo Task
+# Simon Task
-This is a GoNoGo Task which is based on the Task Switching App.
+This is a Simon Task which is based on the GoNoGo App.
 It is developed for the iPad using Swift.